24+ hours of Instructor-LED Training

 This course is designed for:

-- Professionals who are looking to seek a strong foundation of the DevOps culture
+- Professionals who are looking to gain competence on the emerging big data tools.

-The instructors/trainers at Kovid Academy are highly qualified and certified professionals, who holds around 12+ years of relevant experience.
+The instructors/trainers at KOViD Academy are highly qualified and certified professionals, who holds around 12+ years of industry relevant experience.

 Not to worry.
 All your sessions will be recorded, and uploaded in the LMS.
 You will be able to view it later as per your convenience.